snowplow/snowplow-react-native-tracker/README.md

 # @snowplow/react-native-tracker

-## Disclaimer

-**This project is currently in alpha status.**

 Feedback and contributions are welcome - if you have identified a bug, please log an issue on this repo.
 For all other feedback, discussion or questions please open a thread on our [discourse forum](https://discourse.snowplowanalytics.com/).

-Due to pending design decisions, breaking changes in how the methods are called may be introduced before a beta/v1 release.

 ## Getting started

-From the root of your react-js project:
+From the root of your react-native project:

 `$ npm install @snowplow/react-native-tracker --save`